cestlaz/cestlaz.github.com/_drafts/hacking-sessions-4.md

 When you know you have the kids all term, you don't have to worry about a bad day on your part or on the students.
-They'll be back tomorrow and you can win the back.
+They'll be back tomorrow and you can win them back.

 In a once a week voluntary program you have to be more careful.